AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 ## PROJECT NAME:

-### ATLIQ SALES INSIGHT – DATA ANALYSIS USING SQL AND TABLEAU
+### ATLIQ SALES INSIGHTs – DATA ANALYSIS USING SQL AND TABLEAU

 ### About the Project:
     •	Performed Data Cleaning, Analysis, and Visualization on India-based hardware company sales insights.